 All conditions of admission are stated on the offer letter.
 Examples are completion of a current program with a specific average and confirmation of degree conferred, presentation of original bachelor’s and/or master’s diplomas, and satisfactory completion of a Qualifying Research Paper (QRP) or submission of a master’s paper/thesis for review.

 It is a new student’s responsibility to clear all conditions as soon as possible.
-Documents to satisfy a condition must be received in the Office of the Registrar and Student Services by August 31, 2020.
+Documents to satisfy a condition must be received in the Registrar's Office and Student Experience by August 31, 2023.

 All conditions must be satisfied before final registration is permitted.
+However, students are allowed to enroll in courses and register (pay tuition fees) when conditions of admission are not yet fulfilled.
 When every condition of admission has been cleared, an "All Conditions Satisfied" e-mail message will be sent.

 Regulations concerning the degrees below are detailed in the University of Toronto School of Graduate Studies Calendar (section 6.1.8).